 Some key takeaways from throughout this section of the memo:

-· 6(1)(f) may apply but the other five lawful bases for processing personal data likely not.
+· 6(1)(f) and 6(1)(c) may apply but the other five lawful bases for processing personal data likely not.

-· Where a non-EU law enforcement authority makes a request to obtain personal data from a controller in the EU, the controller may be able to show a legitimate interest in disclosing the data.
+· Where a non-EU law enforcement authority makes a request to obtain personal data from a controller in the EU, the controller may be able to show a legitimate interest (6(1)(f)) in disclosing the data.
 The EDPB has also suggested this approach in correspondence to ICANN (e.g. EDPB-85-2018).

-· As entities of a country, law enforcement authorities are covered by state immunity and therefore non-EU-based law enforcement authorities are not subject to the GDPR.

-· Even assuming the GDPR could apply to non-EU-based law enforcement authorities … it seems unlikely that law enforcement authorities outside the EU would consider justifying their processing under the GDPR.

-3. Is it possible for non-eEU-based law enforcement authorities to rely on Article 6(1)(f) GDPR as a legal basis for their processing?
+3. Is it possible for non-EU-based law enforcement authorities to rely on Article 6(1)(f) GDPR as a legal basis for their processing?
 In this context, can the data controller rely on Article 6(1)(f) GDPR to disclose the personal data?
 If non-EU-based law enforcement authorities cannot rely on Article 6(1)(f) GDPR as a legal basis for their processing, on what lawful basis can non-EU-based law enforcement rely?

 Some key takeaways from throughout this section of the memo:

-· Law enforcement authorities of one country cannot be subject to laws imposed by another country.

-· Non-EU-based law enforcement authorities are not subject to the GDPR.
+· As entities of a country, law enforcement authorities are covered by state immunity and therefore non-EU-based law enforcement authorities are not subject to the GDPR.

+· Even assuming the GDPR could apply to non-EU-based law enforcement authorities, it seems unlikely that law enforcement authorities outside the EU would consider justifying their processing under the GDPR.

+Non-EU-based law enforcement authorities therefore do not need to assess which GDPR legal basis they rely on for processing the data.

-· The controller will also need to consider how to meet the obligations in Chapter V (transfers of personal data to third countries or international organizations).
+· A controller who transfers data to a LEA outside the EU will nevertheless need to consider how to meet the obligations in Chapter V (transfers of personal data to third countries or international organizations).